Thank you for your support of this ministry!

 But let us, in the space we have remaining, focus on the main Biblical text which features the foundational story of Enoch.
 Here we are re-quoting the text for your convenience:

-First, note that Enoch and Noah are the only two individuals in the entire Torah for whom the phrase “he walked with God” is used.
-Noah is the only person in the Torah called righteous, while Enoch is the only person in the Torah taken up by God.
-Later in the Bible, other people are also called righteous (e.g., Matthew 1:19, Luke 2:25), and at least one is taken up by God, possibly in a similar way (e.g., Elijah in 2 Kings 2:11).
-After His resurrection, Jesus ascended into heaven, taken up to God in the presence of His disciples (Acts 1:9, Luke 24:51).
-In the Book of Revelation, the Two Witnesses are killed, resurrected, and then taken up to heaven in a cloud (Rev 11:11-12).
-Paul describes believers who are alive at Christ’s return being “caught up” to meet the Lord in the air, taken to be with God (1 Thess 4:16-17).
+First, note that Enoch and Noah are the only two individuals in the entire Torah for whom the phrase “he walked with God” was used.
+While Noah was the only person in the Torah who was called righteous, Enoch was the only person in the Torah who was taken up by God.
+Later in the Bible other people are too called righteous (for example, Mat 1:19, Luke 2:25) and at least one is taken up by God, perhaps, in a similar way (for example, Elijah in 2 Kings 2:11).
+Jesus after His resurrection, Jesus ascended into heaven, taken up to God in the presence of His disciples (Acts 1:9, Luke 24:51).
+The Two Witnesses in the Book of Revelation, two witnesses are killed, resurrected, and then taken up to heaven in a cloud (Revelation 11:11-12).
+Paul envisions believers who are alive at the time of Christ’s return being “caught up” to meet the Lord in the air, taken to be with God (1 Thess 4:16-17).

 Second, Enoch’s lifespan of 365 years corresponds precisely to the number of days in the solar calendar used by some ancient Jewish communities.
 It likely symbolized completeness and alignment with God’s created order.
 While speculative, this connection is intriguing, particularly given the Egyptians’ use of a 365-day solar calendar.
-In the minds of the ancient Israelites, the number 365 may have resonated with the Egyptian calendar.
-1 Enoch argues for a 364-day Jewish solar-lunar calendar (1 Enoch 82:4-7).
-Perhaps the idea here is that he lived a full life and more (another year beyond the perfect number).
-In modern Israeli tradition, probably unrelated, if 10 years is celebrated, 11 candles are placed on the cake (10 for the years passed and one extra for the year ahead).
+In the minds of the ancient Israelites the number 365 may have resonated with the Egyptian calendar.

 But where?
 To Himself?
 To some other place?
 How?
 And why?
 Was it because he was so close with God?
 Or because God in his mercy spared him from some future sin as many have suggested?